Sparse Group Lasso: Optimal Sample Complexity, Convergence Rate, and Statistical Inference: Introduction

 \subsection{Organization of the Paper}

 The rest of the article is organized as follows.
 After a brief introduction to notation and preliminaries in Section \ref{sec:notation}, the main theoretical results on constrained $\ell_1+\ell_{1,2}$ minimization in the noiseless setting is presented in Section \ref{sec:noiseless} and the key proof ideas are explained in Section \ref{sec:proof-sketch}.
 Results for sparse group Lasso in the noisy setting are discussed in Section \ref{sec: noisy}.
 In particular, the optimal rate of estimation error and statistical inference are studied in Sections \ref{subsec:rate} and \ref{subsec:inference}, respectively.
-In Section \ref{sec:simulation}, we provide simulation results in both noiseless and noisy cases to justify our theoretical findings.
+In Section \ref{sec:tuning}, we introduce a practical scheme to select tuning parameters.
+In Section \ref{sec:numerical}, we provide simulation results in both noiseless and noisy cases to justify our theoretical findings.
 The proofs of technical results are given in Section \ref{sec:proofs}.
 All technical lemmas and their proofs can be found in Appendix \ref{sec:technical lemma}.